Azure-Samples/azure-sql-db-change-stream-debezium/README.md

 In order to run Debezium you have to install and configure Apache Kafka, Apache Zookeper and Kafka Connect.
 If you already know how to do that, or your already have a testing or development environment, well, perfect.
 Go and install Debezium SQL Server Connector: [Installing a Debezium Connector](https://debezium.io/docs/install/stable/#installing_a_debezium_connector).

 If prefer a more lean and quick easy to start using Debezium, you can just use the [Debezium Docker Image](https://github.com/debezium/docker-images), that provides anything you need to run a test instance of Debezium.
 Just make sure you have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose) installed.
+In the `debezium/on-prem` folder you can find all the scripts needed to run Debezium using Docker.

 #### Configure Environment